-“Man has so far discovered about 60 types of colours and people with very sharp vision only can distinguish these sixty colours.
-Man names the thing, which sight can perceive, as colour, light, precious stones and, in the last stage, calls it water.
+“Man has so far discovered about 60 types of colors and people with very sharp vision only can distinguish these sixty colors.
+Man names the thing, which sight can perceive, as color, light, precious stones and, in the last stage, calls it water.
 When we see in the space and the sight reflects back upon the screen of our mind, it creates an impression.
-This impression is conceived as sky blue colour.
+This impression is conceived as sky blue color.

-After raining, when the atmosphere is clear of dirt and smoke, the rays of the sky blue colour change their hue according to their position.
+After raining, when the atmosphere is clear of dirt and smoke, the rays of the sky blue color change their hue according to their position.
 Here ‘position’ means atmosphere, which man terms high, low down, vast, near or away from the earth.
-These things make the blue colour deep or light and so much so that it changes altogether into different colour or colours.
+These things make the blue color deep or light and so much so that it changes altogether into different color or colors.
 Between the earth and our range of sight there exist innumerable types of rays.
-The type of rays is sighted as colours.
-The atmosphere is filled with many things besides rays of colours, which are responsible for changes in it.
+The type of rays is sighted as colors.
+The atmosphere is filled with many things besides rays of colors, which are responsible for changes in it.
 The scene bef0re our sight includes light, oxygen, nitrogen, and other gases.
 Besides these gases some shades of different intensity are also there.
-Some other components also include in the sky blue colour.
-These very components produce different types of colours.
-Here this must be kept in mind that the light and dark shades also play an important role in the making of different types of colours.
+Some other components also include in the sky blue color.
+These very components produce different types of colors.
+Here this must be kept in mind that the light and dark shades also play an important role in the making of different types of colors.

 What is the actual source of light?
 Man does not know it exactly.
 The distance between the source of rainbow and earth is reported to be ninety million miles.
-This means that the colours seen so closely are originating at such a far away distance.
-It is bit difficult to understand that besides rays what other things keep on dissolving in the air exist in the atmosphere.
-The smallest particle of the rays reaching us fr6m the sun is called photon.
+This means that the colors seen so closely are originating at such a far away distance.
+It is quite difficult to understand that besides rays what other things keep on dissolving in the air exist in the atmosphere.
+The smallest particle of the rays reaching us from the sun is called photon.

 In Sufism, the word ‘aariz’ is used for photon.
 Even the word photon does not cover the exact meanings, which the word aariz carries, but it is the only closest term that can give an occidental reader some idea of aariz.
 It is one of the characteristics of aariz that it has no dimensions and these are so swift and fast that they come back from where they start their journey in the very same moment after covering the whole cosmos.
-We cannot say what the status of photon is in this regard according to the scientists, but it is certain that aariz travels through the universe at such an incredible speed that it reaches back, from where it starts it journey, in the very same moment after traversing the entire universe.
-Since there are no dimensions in the aariz, therefore, when they scatter in the form of rays, they neither collide nor replace one another.
+We cannot say what is the status of photon according to scientists, but it is certain that aariz travels through the universe at such an incredible speed that it reaches back to where it starts it journey in the very same moment, after traversing the entire universe.
+Since there are no dimensions to aariz, therefore, when they scatter in the form of rays, they neither collide nor replace one another.

-Space, in actual fact, is the contact of aariz with any one of the elements existing in the atmosphere.
+Space, in actual fact, is the colliding of aariz with any one of the elements existing in the atmosphere.

 What is this atmosphere?
-Atmosphere is the division of colours.
-This division of colours is not happening because of the aariz alone; rather it takes place because of the loops produced by the aariz.
-When an aariz strike against these loops it gives rise to things like space, colours and other things.
+Atmosphere is the division of colors.
+This division of colors is not happening because of the aariz alone; rather it takes place because of the loops produced by the aariz.
+When an aariz strike against these loops it gives rise to things like space, colors and other things.

 Now the question is that how the loops are formed in the rays.

-We do know about the existence of stars in the galaxies the stars which are considered to be the sun.
+We do know about the existence of stars in the galaxies, the stars which are considered to be suns.
 The distance between two stars is estimated to be five light years at the least.
-Wherever the lights of these stars collide they form loops because of difference in their types.
+Wherever the lights of these stars collide they form loops because of differences in their types.
 Our earth or other planets are also merely loops, which are formed in the colliding lights of the billions of stars in our galaxies.
-Wherever the lights of these stars collide; a loop is formed which, after accumulating more lights takes the form of a planet.
+Wherever the lights of these stars collide; a loop is formed, which after accumulating more lights takes the form of a planet.

-First of all a mixture of blue colour, combined with many other colours, is received by man through his head and hair.
-These mixed colours keep on absorbing and influencing the thoughts and feelings in him.
-The more one accepts the influence the more one is affected by it.
+At first a mixture of blue color, combined with many other colors, is received by man through his head and hair.
+These mixed colors keep on absorbing and influencing the thoughts and feelings in him.
+The more one accepts this influence the more he is affected by them.

-There are billions of cells in the human brain.
-An electric current resulting from the frequencies of rays of colours, flows through these cells.
+There are billions of cells in the human brain, and the frequencies of rays of colors flows through these cells results in an electric current.
 Thoughts keep on passing through the conscious and the sub conscious and more through the unconscious mind, due to this current.
-Thoughts and feelings keep on changing continuously under the influence of the light and dark shades of the colours.
-A shade, after producing its effect, leaves its place so that another type of shade could take over.
-The replaced shades, if they are dark enough, transform into our feelings and rest of thoughts dissipate into thin air.
+Thoughts and feelings keep on changing continuously under the influence of lite and dark shades of colors.
+A shade, after producing its effect leaves its place so that another type of shade could take over.
+The replaced shades, if they are dark enough, transform into our feelings and the rest of thoughts dissipate into thin air.

 Gradually man learns to connect these thoughts with one another.
 The thoughts, which are not entertained, are altogether deleted.
 And, the thoughts that absorb in our mind become our acts and deeds.
 These very shades are responsible for the sorrows and delight that we experience.
 These make us happy or sorrowful according to their intensity.
 Discarded shades are discharged from the body system and which are absorbed and adopted, form our nervous system.